 ToxiPro gas alarms are user-adjustable and may be set anywhere within the range of the specific sensor.
-When an alarm set point is exceeded a loud audible alarm sounds, and the bright red LED alarm light flashes.

-Two oxygen alarm set points have been

-provided for ToxiPro O_2 instruments.
+When an alarm set point is exceeded a loud audible alarm sounds.
+In the warning state the LED's will flash, yellow.
+In the danger state the LED's will flash, red.
+Two oxygen alarm set points have been provided for ToxiPro O2 instruments.
 The danger alarm is sounded for oxygen deficiency and the warning alarm is sounded for oxygen enrichment.

-ToxiPro instruments equipped with a toxic gas sensor have up to four alarm set points: Warning, Danger, TWA (Time Weighted Average) (if enabled) and STEL (Short Term Exposure Limit) (if enabled).
+ToxiPro instruments equipped with a toxic gas sensor have up to four alarm set points: Warning, Danger, Custom, TWA (Time Weighted Average) (if enabled) and STEL (Short Term Exposure Limit) (if enabled).
+The custom alarm level can be set to a level greater than/equal to the danger alarm level for toxic sensors and less than/equal to danger level for oxygen sensors using the IQ System software.
+The custom alarm is a latching alarm.
+The custom alarm looks and sounds similar to the DANGER alarm but, with the warning symbol turned on and the DANGER icon not being set.
+If the custom alarm level has been reached then the alarm can only be silenced by putting the instrument in the dock (successful IrDA connection) or successful connection to BioTrak.
+If the custom alarm value is zero then the custom alarm is disabled and "OFF" will appear on the instrument's LCD during the startup sequence.
+If the danger alarm has been disabled then the custom alarm is also disabled.

-Note: In the standard ToxiPro configuration with toxic gas sensors, the STEL and TWA alarms are not enabled.
+Note: In the standard ToxiPro

+configuration with toxic gas sensors, the STEL and TWA alarms are not enabled.
 The STEL and TWA alarms may be enabled at the factory or through BioTrak software.
-Call Sperian Instrumentation for more details.
+Call Honeywell Analytics for more details.